Convergence of Invariant Graph Networks: Can Approximate Spectral GNN

 Now we show how $Lx = \frac{1}{n} \degmean^{-\frac{1}{2}} A \degmean^{-\frac{1}{2}} x$ is implemented.
 First, it is easy to see that \IGN{} can calculate exactly $\degmean$ using equivariant layers.
 Second, as approximating a) $f(a, b) = ab$ and b) $f(a) = \frac{1}{\sqrt{a}}$ can achieved by MLP on compact domain, approximating $\degmean^{-\frac{1}{2}} A \degmean^{-\frac{1}{2}}$ can also achieved by \IGN{} layers according to \Cref{lem:ign-multiplication}.
 Third, we need to show $\frac{1}{n} \degmean^{-\frac{1}{2}} A \degmean^{-\frac{1}{2}}x$ can also be implemented.
 This is proved in \Cref{lem:ign-multiplication}.

 There are two main functions we need to approximate with MLP: a) $f(x) = 1/\sqrt{a}$ and b) $ f(a, b) = ab$.

-For a) the input is then $\degmean$ whose all entries lie in $[0,1]$.
+For a) the input is entries of $\degmean$ which lie in $[0,1]$.
 By classical universal approximation theorem \citep{cybenko1989approximation,hornik1989multilayer}, we know MLP can approximate a) arbitrarily well.

 For b) the input is $(\degmean^{-1/2}, A)$ for normalized adjacency matrix calculation, and $(L, x)$ for graph signal convolution.

 To ensure the uniform approximation, we need to ensure all of them lie in a compact domain.
-This is indeed the case as all entries in $\degmean, A, x$ are all upper bounded.
-We list the support of all components explicitly below
+This is indeed the case as all entries in $\degmean, A, x$ are all upper bounded

 \begin{enumerate} \item every entry in $A$ is either 0 or 1 therefore lies in a compact domain. \item similarly, all entries $\degmean$ lies in $[c_\text{min}, 1]$ by AS\ref{as:min-deg-lower-bound}, and therefore $\degmean^{-\frac{1}{2}}$ also lies in a compact domain.
 As $L(A)$ is the multiplication of $\degmean^{-1/2}, A, \degmean^{-1/2}$, every entry of $L(A)$ also lies in compact domain. \item input signal $x$ has bounded $l_\infty$-norm by assumption AS\ref{as:x-compact}. \item all coefficient for operators is upper bounded and independent from $n$ by AS\ref{as:filter-bound}. \end{enumerate}